mikechambers/dcli/src/dcliah/README.md

             Limit the number of activity details that will be displayed

-            Summary information will be generated based on all activities. [default: 10] -C, --class <character-class-selection>
+            Summary information will be generated based on all activities. [default: 10] -k, --api-key <api-key>
+            API key from Bungie required for some actions.

+            If specified the key will be passed to all Destiny API calls.

+            You can obtain a key from https://www.bungie.net/en/Application [env:
+            DESTINY_API_KEY=8eacb6527ea648fbbd8106990231c21c]
+    -C, --class <character-class-selection>
             Character to retrieve data for